Written by Michael F. Haverluck

 Many thanks to Hugh Hewitt for asking the question.
 In a campaign where the noise of myriad, and in many cases less critical, issues has drowned out the single greatest threat to God-fearing Americans’ individual liberties – the secular left’s tireless efforts to end our constitutional religious free exercise and freedom of conscience – Hewitt exposed John Kasich as an avowed enemy to the First Amendment and a devoted ally of Democratic sexual change agents.… Continue Reading

 John Kasich should drop out of the presidential race for a number of reasons, including his profound ignorance about the homosexual attack on religious liberty.
 On Monday he made this glib, feckless comment:

 I think frankly, our churches should not be forced to do anything that’s not consistent with them.
 But if you’re a cupcake maker and somebody wants a cupcake, make them a cupcake.
 Let’s not have a big lawsuit or argument over all this stuff—move on.
-The next thing, you know, they might be saying, if you’re divorced you shouldn’t get a cupcake.

 Written by Linda Harvey

 Suddenly, the left defends religious liberty.
 They are shocked, shocked that Donald Trump proposed limits on Muslim immigration to America.